The Most Dangerous Playgrounds in the UK

 Unfortunately, this isn’t always the case.
 We have seen the number of parents expressing concern about the safety of their local playgrounds and the poor condition of the equipment in them rise in recent years, with news outlets reporting on this very issue.

-In a bid to find out how dangerous UK playparks really are, our expert Personal Injury Team of Solicitors here Simpson Millar previously gathered data from local authorities across the UK.
-We received information and data on reported accidents and complaints in relation to equipment safety at public playgrounds in their areas since 2019.
+In a bid to find out how dangerous UK playparks really are, our expert Personal Injury Lawyers previously gathered data from local authorities across the UK.
+We received information and data on reported playground accidents and complaints in relation to equipment safety in their areas since 2019.

 We have then used this to help determine where some of the most dangerous playgrounds can be found, indicating where parents may want to be especially vigilant.

-Additionally, we have collated some advice from our expert Personal Injury Team of Solicitors on what you can do if your child suffers an injury at a public playground and the steps that you should take following the accident.
+Additionally, we have collated some advice from our expert Personal Injury Team of Solicitors on what you can do if your child suffers an injury at a public playground and the steps that you should take following an accident in a public place.

 TrustpilotStarsWe're ratedExcellent